icyphox/site/pages/about.md

 [GitHub](https://github.com/icyphox).

 My taste in music is very specific, and I hardly ever experiment.
-I like to stick to subgenres of metal, specifically -- metalcore and deathcore.
+I like to stick to subgenres of metal, specifically---metalcore and deathcore.

 Here are some of my links: